Neosoulink/nest-journey/src/fundamentals/module-reference/README.md

 # Module reference

-Nest provides the [`ModuleRef`](https://github.com/nestjs/nest/blob/master/packages/core/injector/module-ref.ts#L25) class importable from `@nest/core` to get the providers internal list and get any providers reference using its injection token.
+Nest provides the [`ModuleRef`](https://github.com/nestjs/nest/blob/master/packages/core/injector/module-ref.ts#L25) class importable from `@nest/core` to get the provider's internal list and get any provider's reference using its injection token.

 See the [integration](./module-reference.service.ts)